Creep (2014 film): Plot

 Aaron begins to have recurring nightmares about Josef.
 He also starts receiving items in the mail from Josef despite having never given Josef his address, including a videotape of Josef digging a hole in the woods, a wolf stuffed animal, a knife, and a heart-shaped locket containing photos of both of them.
 He contacts the police, but they are unable to take action due to Aaron knowing little about Josef.
 Josef approaches Aaron's house in the middle of the night, standing outside menacingly and eventually entering while Aaron is asleep, cutting a lock of his hair.
 A final DVD is sent to Aaron in which Josef offers to meet him in broad daylight at Lake Gregory to make amends.
 Aaron accepts Josef's offer, but places a camera on himself and sets his phone to speed-dial 911 as a precaution.
-While Aaron waits on a park bench for Josef to arrive, Josef kills him from behind with an axe.
+While Aaron waits on a park bench for Josef to arrive, Josef kills him from behind with an axe while wearing the Peach Fuzz mask.
 While reviewing the footage, Josef questions why Aaron did not turn around in the moments leading up to his murder.
 He concludes that Aaron believed Josef was a good person who would not harm him - because of this, he declares Aaron to be his favorite victim.

-Josef, now calling himself Bill, later receives a phone call from his newest target as he places a DVD of Aaron's murder alongside nearly sixty other DVDs and videotapes of his past victims.
+"Josef", now calling himself Bill, later receives a phone call from his newest target as he places a DVD of Aaron's murder alongside nearly thirty other DVDs and videotapes of his past victims.